segmentio/segment-docs/README.md

 - `hide_toc`: hides the right-nav TOC that's generated from H2s
 - `integration_type`: This is set in the `_config.yml` on three paths to add a noun (Source, Destination, or Warehouse) to the end of the title, and the end of the title tag in the html layout.
 It also controls the layout and icon for some of these.
 - `landing`: defaults to false.
 Use this to drop the noun set by `integration_type` from the tab title.
-- `redirect_from`: **Note** We are mostly using NGINX redirects.
-Defaults to null.
+- `redirect_from`: Defaults to null.
 Takes an array of URLs from the frontmatter in a file, and generates a "stub" page at each URL at build-time.
-Each stub file redirects to the original file.
+Each stub file redirects to the original file. **Note** We are mostly using NGINX redirects for SEO purposes.
+Approximately quarterly, we'll collect these and add them to NGINX.
 - `seo-changefreq`: default: `weekly `.
 Use the values [in the sitemap spec](https://www.sitemaps.org/protocol.html#xmlTagDefinitions). - sets the `changefreq` tag in the sitemap.xml generator, which tells search crawlers how often to check back.
 - `seo-priority`: values from `1.0` to `0.1`, default: `0.5 `.
 Sets the `Priority` tag in the sitemap